orion-research/coach/Tutorial_decision_process.md

 using something called endpoints.
 The endpoints are implemented as Python functions.
-The decorator `@endpoint` preceeding the method definition is the mechanism used to indicate that this is a microservice endpoint, and the URL used to reach it is indicated together with the list of HTTP methods that should be supported, as shown in the first instance of our class listed above.
+The decorator `@endpoint` preceeding the method definition is the mechanism used to indicate that this is a microservice endpoint, and the URL used to reach it is indicated together with the list of HTTP methods that should be supported, as shown in the process_menu method in the first instance of our class listed above.

 So the steps you need to take when implementing your decision process are:
 1. Design the state machine and transitions.